alexturcoo/DeepNucNet/README.md

 ```

 # Step 5: Training the Model
-The script below will run model training using the processed and transformed training data created above.
+The script `train.sh` will run model training using the processed and transformed training data created above.

 *IMPORTANT PARAMETERS TO CHANGE IN SCRIPT*